 A. This is absolutely unnecessary and will waste your valuable time during the test.
-While practicing you should be able to estimate the word counts for the number of lines you write.
+While practising you should be able to estimate the word counts for the number of lines you write.

 Q. Should I use as many linking words as possible in my academic task 1 response?

 A. Use linking words sensibly.
-Linking words are always helpful to maintain a coherency and a natural flow in your writing, but over using it might make your writing poor.
+Linking words are always helpful to maintain coherency and a natural flow in your writing, but overusing it might make your writing poor.

 Q. How long should I take to finish my letter writing?

-A. You should finish your letter writing response in 20 minutes.
+A. You should finish your letter writing a response in 20 minutes.

 Q. What is the minimum word requirement for GT letter writing?

-A. You need to write minimum 150 words in your GT letter answer.
+A. You need to write a minimum of 150 words in your GT letter answer.

 Q. What is the difference between the GT Writing module and the Academic Writing module?

 A. In both Academic and GT writing modules you will have two tasks to finish in 60 minutes.
 You need to write at least 150 words for task 1 and 250 words for task 2.
-However, in Academic IELTS writing task 1 you need to summarise/ report a graph while you need to write a letter in General Training IELTS writing task 1.
-Essay writing which is task 2 is same for type if test takers.
+However, in Academic IELTS writing task 1, you need to summarise/ report a graph while you need to write a letter in General Training IELTS writing task 1.
+Essay writing which is task 2 is the same for the type of test-takers.

 Q. What type of letter I might find in my GT IELTS writing test?

-A. There are three types of letter you might encounter in your GT IELTS: Formal, Semi-Formal and Personal.
+A. There are three types of letters you might encounter in your GT IELTS: Formal, Semi-Formal and Personal.

 Q. Can I use contractions like (can’t, shouldn’t etc) in a formal letter?